danny-avila/LibreChat/docs/deployment/NGINX_Deployment_Guide.md

+---
+title: Deployment
+description: 🌐 Step-by-step guides on how to deploy LibreChat on various cloud platforms.
+weight: 10
+---

 # Deploying Application in the Cloud with HTTPS and NGINX

-This guide covers the essential steps for deploying an Express.js application in the cloud, securing it with an SSL/TLS certificate for HTTPS, setting up NGINX as a reverse proxy, and configuring your domain.
+This guide covers the essential steps for deploying your LibreChat application in the cloud, securing it with an SSL/TLS certificate for HTTPS, setting up NGINX as a reverse proxy, and configuring your domain.

+## Why Do I need HTTPS?

+Implementing HTTPS in your Nginx configuration is vital when deploying an application for several reasons:

+Data Security: HTTPS encrypts the data transmitted between the client (user's browser) and the server, protecting sensitive information from being intercepted by third parties.
+This is particularly important for applications handling personal, financial, or otherwise confidential information.

+Authentication: HTTPS provides a mechanism for users to verify that they are communicating with the intended website, reducing the risk of man-in-the-middle attacks, phishing, and other threats where an attacker might impersonate your site.

+SEO and Trust: Search engines like Google give preference to HTTPS-enabled websites, potentially improving your site's search ranking.
+Additionally, browsers display security warnings for sites not using HTTPS, which can erode trust and deter users from using your application.

+Regulatory Compliance: For many types of applications, particularly those dealing with personal data, HTTPS may be required to comply with legal standards and regulations, such as GDPR, HIPAA, or PCI-DSS.

+By configuring HTTPS in Nginx, you ensure that your application benefits from enhanced security, improved trust and compliance, and better user experience.

 ## Prerequisites: